mlswg/mls-protocol/draft-barnes-mls-protocol.md

 infinity (O), (2) verify that for Y = (x, y) both integers are in the correct interval, (3) ensure that (x, y) is a correct solution to the elliptic curve equation.
 For these curves, implementers do not need to verify membership in the correct subgroup.

+### TreeKEM: ECIES or any PQ KEM with SHA-256

+This ciphersuite uses the following primitives:

+* Hash function: SHA-256
+* Key Encapsulation: ECIES or any PQ KEM

+A significant advantage of TreeKEM over ART is that intermediate node secrets are sent via a Key Encapsulation Mechanism (KEM) which can be cryptographically resistant to quantic adversaries unlike Elliptic Curve operations.

 ## Key Schedule